 - 1. Providing early identification and intervention for behaviors that may jeopardize housing, such as late rental payment, hoarding, substance use, and other lease violations. - 2.
 Education and training on the role, rights, and responsibilities of the tenant and landlord. - 3.
 Coaching on developing and maintaining key relationships with landlords/property managers with a goal of fostering successful tenancy. - 4.
 Coordination with the landlord and case management provider to address identified issues that could impact housing stability. - 5.
 Assistance in resolving disputes with landlords and/or neighbors to reduce risk of eviction or other adverse action including developing a repayment plan or identifying funding in situations in which the Member owes back rent or payment for damage to the unit. - 6.
 Advocacy and linkage with community resources to prevent eviction when housing is or may potentially become jeopardized. - 7.
 Assisting with benefits advocacy, including assistance with obtaining identification and documentation for SSI eligibility and supporting the SSI application process.
 Such service can be subcontracted out to retain needed specialized skillset. - 8.
 Assistance with the annual housing recertification process. - 9.
-Coordinating with the tenant to review, update and modify their housing support and crisis plan on a regular basis to reflect current needs and address existing or recurring housing retention barriers. - 10.
-Continuing assistance with lease compliance, including ongoing support with activities related to household management. - 11.
+Coordinating with the tenant to review, update and modify their housing support and crisis plan on a regular basis to reflect current needs and address existing or recurring housing retention barriers.

+- 10. Continuing assistance with lease compliance, including ongoing support with activities related to household management. - 11.
 Health and safety visits, including unit habitability inspections. - 12.
-Other prevention and early intervention services identified in the crisis plan that are activated when housing is jeopardized (e.g., assisting with reasonable accommodation requests that were not initially required upon move-in).

-13. Providing independent living and life skills including assistance with and training on budgeting, including financial literacy and connection to community resources.
+Other prevention and early intervention services identified in the crisis plan that are activated when housing is jeopardized (e.g., assisting with reasonable accommodation requests that were not initially required upon move-in). - 13.
+Providing independent living and life skills including assistance with and training on budgeting, including financial literacy and connection to community resources.

 The services provided should be based on individualized assessment of needs and documented in the individualized housing support plan.
 Individuals may require and access only a subset of the services listed above.
+Only one household member will be authorized for Housing Tenancy and Sustaining Services unless the individualized housing support plans indicate a significant difference in needs for the members in the household.